do-Labs/Superheroic-Tallying/README.md

-# Superheroic Timekeeping
+# Superheroic Tallying

 ## The Application

-**Superheroic Timekeeping: an AngularJS Kata** is a demonstration of a simple CRUD application, built in AngularJS from scratch using strict application of test-driven development.
+**Superheroic Tallying: an AngularJS Kata** is a demonstration of a simple CRUD application, built in AngularJS from scratch using strict application of test-driven development.
 The application was built outside-in, with a broad BDD-style integration test in test/features.js.

   The application, for the present has four principal features:

-  1. Display list of timesheet entries sorted by date.
-  1. Create a new timesheet entry.
-  1. Update an existing timesheet entry.
-  1. Destroy an existing timesheet entry.
+  1. Provide a display of a tally count.
+  1. Provide a means for incrementing the tally count.
+  1. Provide a means for resetting the tally count.

-As a natural outgrowth of the integration test development, a controller `AppVM` and a repository-like service, `entries` are built out with separate unit-tests.
-It is significant to note that `AppVM` and `entries` are tested in strict isolation.
+As a natural outgrowth of the integration test development, a controller `AppVM` is built out with separate unit-tests.  `AppVM` is tested in strict isolation.
-A few techniques are should be pointed out:

-1. The use of DI to dramatically simplify testing.
-Note that very little setup or resonstruction is used to test functionality in response to user interaction to confirm intent to delete.
-In this case, the `$window` service is used in the code to reach the browser `notify` function.
-In the integration tests, $window is decorated to substitute a mock returning a specified value.

-1. Limited use of jasmine mock functionality.
-We use spies solely to test in isolation that an external API `command` is used.
-If the return value is important for the correctness of a test, the testing for that case should be in the API unit test.
-I tend to prefer direct testing of functionality with hand-made mocks using javacript objects.

-## Next Steps

-Obvious next steps include better validation at many levels, and to deepen the unhappy path and error-checking portions of code.
-Another obvious step is to add persitence, either by localStorage, a rest service, or a synchronized three-way data-binding service.
-As built out, these are relatively straightforward exercises.

-Some obvious refactorings are required to make the code more useful.  `AppVM` is unhealthily coupled to view elements with confirm.
-It is unclear how to generalize the `entries` service to plug in new persitence strategies.

 ## Bunkai -- Breakdown and Application of the Techniques